perimeter-software/employee-app/README.md

 3. Write tests for new functionality
 4. Submit a pull request

-## Deployment

-### Vercel (Recommended)

-1. Connect your repository to Vercel
-2. Configure environment variables in Vercel dashboard
-3. Deploy automatically on push to main branch

 ### Environment Variables for Production

 Ensure all environment variables are properly set in your production environment: